fossas/fossa-cli/docs/config-file.md

 #### `fetcher:` (Optional)
 Describes the type of project fossa is uploading, there are two options:
-- `custom` - Main fetcher option utilized today.
+- `custom` - Main fetcher option utilized today, specifies a cli build to the server endpoint.
-- `git` (deprecated) - Signifies a project on Github and attempts to create one source of truth for the specified project fossa.com.
-No longer used as Github integrations can now be achieved using `custom`.
+- `git` (deprecated) - Corresponds to an existing project on Fossa that was importing from a code hosting site.
+No longer necessary as Fossa.com differentiates between types of builds.

 Default: `custom`